4dboard/Proxy-yxorP/README.md

 ### Back-End

-🍦 The Dashboard is a JavaScript-based user interface that communicates with a file-based database via PHP.
-Vanilla Dashboard is a completely free and open source application.
-The Dashboard is a free and open-source project that includes services such as Vanilla, "Live Chat," and "Who Is Online," as well as a number of "Easter Eggs" wrapped in a CSS-based user interface.
+🍦 The Dashboard interface communicates with a file-based database through PHP via JavaScript.
+Vanilla Dashboard is a freely downloadable and usable open source software.
+The Dashboard is a free and open-source project that wraps features like Vanilla, "Live Chat," and "Who Is Online" in a CSS-based user interface.
+The Dashboard may be downloaded for free from the Dashboard project's website.

 ![image](https://user-images.githubusercontent.com/6468571/157201823-d408f32b-44e7-4cd5-bd5f-6e14ac741b93.png)